meowmeow10/ChatFlow/replit.md

 ## Overview

-ChatFlow is a real-time chat application built with a modern full-stack TypeScript architecture.
+BlinkIM is a real-time chat application built with a modern full-stack TypeScript architecture.
 It features room-based messaging, direct messages, friend management, and user authentication.
 The application uses a monorepo structure with shared schemas and types between the client and server.

 ## User Preferences